 Capacitor Symbol in Circuit Diagrams

 Recognizing the capacitor symbol is essential for reading electronic schematics.
-There are two main symbols used to represent capacitors in circuit diagrams, depending on whether the component is polarized or non-polarized.
+There are two main symbols used to represent caps in circuit diagrams, depending on whether the component is polarized or non-polarized.
 The following image shows the non-polarized symbol on the left and the polarized symbol on the right.

-• Non-polarized Capacitor Symbol:
+- Non-polarized Symbol:

 Summary Table of Capacitor Symbols

-Trimmer CapacitorTrimmer capacitor symbolDiagonal arrow and adjustment markPCB fine-tuning applications
+| Trimmer | Diagonal arrow and adjustment mark | PCB fine-tuning applications |

 Regional Differences in Capacitor Symbols

-In European circuit diagrams, capacitor symbols may differ slightly.
+In European circuit diagrams, symbols may differ slightly.
 Both plates are often shown as boxes, and polarity is indicated with a plus sign (+) near the positive terminal rather than using a curved line.
 The empty box is the positive plate and the filled box is the negative plate.
 It’s important to be familiar with both standards when reading international datasheets or circuit diagrams.

 Example Circuit Diagram